SkillBridge Program: Service member gains experience with DLA Energy Quality Technical Directorate

 Air Force Master Sgt.
-Matthew Nichols sits at his desk during his Department of Defense SkillBridge fellowship with the Defense Logistics Agency Energy Quality Technical Directorate at Fort Belvoir, Va.
-Nichols, one of two first-time participants selected for the program, completed the five-month fellowship at DLA Energy from May to September 2025.
+Matthew Nichols participated in the Department of Defense (DoD) SkillBridge Program with the Defense Logistics Agency Energy Quality Technical Directorate (QTD) from May to September 2025.
+Nichols was one of two first-time participants selected for the five-month fellowship at DLA Energy.

+Prior to Nichols’ DLA Energy QTD tenure, he served as superintendent Fuels Technical Training Schoolhouse, 364th Training Squadron “Golden Knights,” specializing in the 2F0X1 fuels career field at Sheppard Air Force Base, Texas.

+The DoD SkillBridge Program is an opportunity for service members to gain valuable civilian work experience through specific industry training, apprenticeships or internships during their last 180 days of service.
+The program connects transitioning service members with industry partners for real-world job experiences.

 |Date Taken: